project-khronos/MobilePunch-FrontEnd/README.md

 * Accurate and with you all the time

 ## Project Kronos Team Members
-* Alex Benedict - Database OAuth2
+* Alex Benedict - Database and OAuth2

-* Travis Decker - Retrofit, Database, Google maps implementation
+* Travis Decker - Retrofit, database, and Google maps implementation

-* JR O'Grady - UI, Database,
+* JR O'Grady - UI and database

-* Eve Robles - UI, Documentation
+* Eve Robles - UI and documentation

 ## Accessible Server
   https://straylense.space/projectkhronos